microsoft/cloudsqlworkshop/cloudsqlworkshop/07_Deploy_Manage_Optimize_AzureSQLDB/readme.md

     `Msg 40508, Level 16, State 1, Line 1
     USE statement is not supported to switch between databases.
 Use a new connection to connect to a different database.`

     This is because there is no way to switch context to your database since it is not physically associated with the logical server.
-To connect to the database you must make a direction connection in the context of the user database.
+To connect to the database you must make a direct connection in the context of the user database.

     You can do this in SSMS in your current connection, by using the drop-down in the upper left-hand corner and selecting your database.
 When you do this notice in the bottom right-hand corner of SSMS the connection string changes to include the database name. **Change the context now for the next step**.